 Click on the organization icon on the top left, then on your Flipsnack profile URL.
 It will take you to a new page in which there are multiple options for adding the Hotjar tracking in GTM.

 5. You're done, but you will probably want to test the integration now.
-You can set up a heatmap or you can set up a feedback poll.
+For example, you can set up a heatmap or set up a feedback poll.

-If you want to activate heatmaps for your catalogs, you should remember that the heatmap is basically a static image of a webpage with click, scroll or mouse movements colors overlayed on top.
-This means that the static image will display the cover of your catalog.
+Important: If you want to activate heatmaps for your catalogs, you should remember that the heatmap is basically a static image of a webpage with click, scroll, or mouse movement colors overlayed on top.
+This means that the static image will display on the cover of your catalog.
 Hotjar will not create multiple individual heatmaps for all the pages of your catalogs.
 If you want to see how people interact with your catalogs, activate Hotjar recordings.